jackdougle/nuclease/README.md

 ### **Program Stages**

 1. **Load reference k-mers**
-   - If serialized index exists: load via Bincode
+   - If serialized reference k-mer index exists, load using Bincode
-   - Else, parse reference FASTA and build index
+   - Else, parse reference FASTA and build k-mer index
-   - Serialize for future runs
+   - Serialize for future runs, if `--binref <File>` is provided

 2. **Process reads in chunks**
    - Reads are batched into chunks of 10,000 records
-   - Each chunk is processed in parallel using Rayon
+   - Each chunk is then processed in parallel using Rayon

 3. **Output matched/unmatched reads**
    - Results are written as they are processed
    - Separate or interleaved output depending on mode
-   - Input second pair of output files for alternate paired read output
+   - Input second pair of output files for 2nd pair of paired reads output

 4. **Statistics collection**
    - Atomic counters track total reads and bases matched/unmatched